How to Write Content around Keywords to Boost Your Rankings

 One of the best tools which you can use when targeting the right keywords for content creation is SEMrush.
 SEMrush is one of our favorites because it enables us to take a peek at what our competitors are doing, which we then use as a basis to improve our content.
 But, apart from that, SEMrush is a real goldmine of information.
 If you haven’t done so already, create an account and log in.
 Once you are logged in, type in the URL you want to know more about.
 We are going to use Business.com as an example.

 On the left-hand side, you will be able to see the link named “Organic Research.”
-After you click on it, you will be transferred to “Positions” section of the website.
+After you click on it, you will go to “Positions” section of the website.

 Even at first glance, you will be able to find tons of information which will give you a better insight into any website, including stuff like keyword rankings, traffic, search volume, keyword difficulty, and traffic cost.